 - Is it invariant to:

 - Affine illumination changes?

 - yes, why?

-- Monotonic illumination changes?
+- Any monotonic, nonlinear illumination changes?

 - yes, why?

+- Hint: remember that Harris corners are local maxima of the cornerness response function

 - View point invariance?

 - Does the same corner look like a corner from a different view point?

 - It depends on the view point change, why?

 Hint: remember that Harris corners are local maxima of the cornerness response function